How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 Initial Situation

-The Oneworld airlines recently offered several cheap economy tickets to the USA.
-For example, you could fly from Amsterdam to San Francisco (or to over 50 other destinations) for €297:
+The Oneworld airlines recently offered several cheap economy class tickets to the USA.
+For example, you could fly from Sweden to Los Angeles in California (or to over 40 other destinations) and back for around €360:

 The aim of this guide is therefore to book flights with: